PassCody/AutoBootStrapLoader/README.md

 From here on, you only need to copy the index.php and init.php in your Folders.

 # Hint
-Do not edit the index.php and the bootstrap_loader.php.
+Do not edit the init.php in the main directory and the index.php and the bootstrap_loader.php in the Libraries/bootstrap directory.
 Otherwise you can crash the loader and it won't work any more.
+Build your project in the index.php file in the main directory or include it in to your project/s.

 # About this Repository